Man arrested for WNBA sex-toy throwing at Liberty game, the 3rd arrest in string of disturbances

 It's the latest development in a string of disturbances where similar toys were tossed at WNBA games across the country, resulting in at least three arrests.

-Charles Burgess, 32, from Dayton, Ohio, was arrested Wednesday for allegedly throwing an object at the Dallas Wings vs. New York Liberty game on Aug.
-5, New York police told The Associated Press.
-The object hit a 12-year-old girl, and Burgess was charged with two counts of assault.
+Charles Burgess, 32, from Dayton, Ohio, was arrested Wednesday and charged with two counts of assault for allegedly throwing an object at the Dallas Wings vs. New York Liberty game on Aug.
+5, hitting a 12-year-old girl, according to New York City police.

+Burgess pleaded not guilty after driving from Ohio and voluntarily surrendering himself to New York authorities, his lawyer, Paul D’Emilia, said in an email to The Associated Press on Thursday.
+He was released pending his next court date in December.

+D’Emilia said Burgess, an auto body shop owner with six children and no criminal record, intends to “vigorously fight these embellished and exaggerated charges.”

 Similar disturbances happened during games in Atlanta on July 29 and Aug.
 1, Los Angeles and Phoenix on Aug.
 5, and Chicago on Aug.
 1 and Aug.
 7.